MeselIsaac/lhl-w7d1-robot-fight/README.md

 # Robot Fight

-Today we'll be moddelling a game which will allow a bunc of robots to fight each other
+Today we'll be modelling a game which will allow a bunch of robots to fight each other

 ## Requirements